Get repair and maintenance projects and tips for your grill.

 How to Fix a Gas Grill

 Save that beat-up old gas grill from the garbage dump and restore it to new condition for a fraction of the cost of a new grill.
-Virtually every part on the grill can be replaced at relatively low cost or easily restored, putting your grill back in use for many more seasons.
+Virtually every part on the grill can be replaced, restored or repainted at relatively low cost, putting your grill back in use for many more seasons.

 Other Projects for DIYers from The Family Handyman:

 Convert your propane grill to natural gas to make sure the fuel doesn’t run out.
 We show you how to use a special conversion kit.
 You’ll also have to run a new gas line.

 How to Determine Propane Tank Levels

 Tired of running out of propane in the middle of a barbecue?
 Learn a simple method for estimating how much propane is left in your grill and how long it will last.